thepiratex/swappa/README.md

-# Swappa Scraper
+# Swappa Scraper (After-market Price Tracker)
-A python program to fetch subscriptions from mail, pull the swappa listings (new and old), scrape them and do perform exploratory data analysis
+A python program to fetch subscriptions from mail, pull the swappa listings (new and old), scrape them and do perform exploratory data analysis.

+## What it helps with?
+The after-market data can be used to understand the selling distribution and market trends before making a purchase

 ### Tools & Libraries Used
   1. [Python GMAIL API](https://developers.google.com/gmail/api/quickstart/python) - To read mails from GMAIL and fetch the listings for swappa